gigya/wordpress/readme.txt

 Gigya makes websites social by integrating online businesses with the most popular social networks and implementing powerful social plugins into a single, comprehensive solution.

 Gigya is the #1 social choice for websites, integrating online businesses with the top social networks and identity providers including Facebook, Twitter and LinkedIn, consolidating the most powerful social features in a single solution.
-The company offers a suite of social plugins such as Social Login, Share, Comments and Community features enabling sites to drive social registrations, scalable word-of-mouth marketing and community interaction.
+Gigya offers a suite of User Management to connect with consumers, harness rich data, and make marketing relevant.
+Turn your visitors into loyal users by offering them a completely social on-site experience with Social Plugins such as Share, Comments and Gamification.
 Through analytics, best practices, consulting and support, Gigya optimizes every implementation, delivering measurable social ROI.